2025–26 Israeli Premier League

-The 2025–26 Israeli Premier League, also known as Ligat TOTO Winner for sponsorship reasons is the 27th season since the introduction of the Israeli Premier League in 1999 and the 84th season of top-tier football in Israel.
+The 2025–26 Israeli Premier League, also known as Ligat TOTO Winner for sponsorship reasons, is the 27th season since the introduction of the Israeli Premier League in 1999 and the 84th season of top-tier football in Israel.
+Due to the risk of missile strikes stemming from the 2026 Iran war, the league was suspended between 28 February and 4 April 2026.

 Teams

 The league consists of fourteen teams; twelve sides from the previous season and two promoted teams from the 2024–25 Liga Leumit Hapoel Petah Tikva and Hapoel Tel Aviv.
 Both teams returned to the top flight after a single season.
 They replaced the 2024–25 Israeli Premier League bottom two teams, Hapoel Hadera and Maccabi Petah Tikva who were relegated to the 2025–26 Liga Leumit.